 People from all walks of life claim Cedar Hill as their place to live, work, play and worship.
 Our city is centered by the best in politics, economics, government, churches, educational institutions and social structures.
 But our city also has a line that separates the rich from the poor, the strong from the weak, the haves from the have nots.
 That line may be a street, a sidewalk, a train track or a creek.
 It is a line that must be crossed if we are to see our city transformed.

 The heart of Transformation Vision is to cross the lines that separate us and serve all of those represented in our city and community.
 Meeting the needs of the community not only makes a significant difference in people’s lives, but it also reveals the power of the Gospel to affect change in their hearts.
 We believe God’s heart for the broken and downtrodden can be expressed most powerfully in our city by our willingness to partner with the Kingdom of God at work here.

-Transformation Vision seeks to engage the city on every level – spiritually, socially, and economically – for individuals, neighborhoods and communities.
+Transformation Vision, as we steward the blessing and opportunities of God, seeks to engage the city on every level – spiritually, socially, and economically – for individuals, neighborhoods and communities.
 In order to do this, we have a three part strategy by which we seek to effect change: